-The daily stand-up is the ceremony with the highest anti-pattern density among all scrum ceremonies.
-Learn more about the stand-up anti-patterns that threaten to derail your agile transition.
+In my experience, the Daily Scrum is the Scrum event with the highest anti-pattern density among all events.
+Learn more about the Daily Scrum anti-patterns that threaten to derail your agile transition.

-Typically, a good scrum team needs about five to ten minutes for a stand-up.
-Given this short period, it is interesting to observe that the daily stand-up is the scrum ceremony with the highest potential anti-pattern density.
-The anti-patterns range from behaviors driven by dysfunctional teams to apparent failures at an organizational level.
+Typically, a good Scrum Team won’t need more than 10 to 15 minutes to inspect its progress towards the Sprint Goal.
+Given this short period, it is interesting to observe that the Daily Scrum is often so riddled with anti-patterns.
+The anti-patterns often cover a broad spectrum, ranging from behaviors driven by dysfunctional Scrum teams to apparent failures at an organizational level.

-- No routine: The stand-up does not happen at the same time and the same place every day.
-(While routine has the potential to ruin every retrospective, it is helpful in the context of stand-ups.
-Think of it like a spontaneous drill: don’t put too much thought into the stand-up, just do it.
-Skipping stand-ups can turn out to be a slippery slope.
-And skipping may only be acceptable the day after the sprint planning.
-However, please keep in mind that every team member can veto skipping the stand-up.))(Updated 2017.4-24.)
+- No routine: The Daily Scrum does not happen at the same time and the same place every day.
+(While routine has the potential to ruin every Retrospective, it is helpful in the context of the Daily Scrum.
+Think of it as a spontaneous drill: don’t put too much thought into the stand-up, just do it.
+Skipping Daily Scrums can turn out to be a slippery slope: if you skip one Daily Scrums or two, why not skip every second one?)

-- Status report: The stand-up is a status report meeting, and team members are waiting in line to “report” progress to the scrum master, the product owner, or maybe even a stakeholder
+- Status report: The Daily Scrum is a status report meeting, and Development Team members are waiting in line to “report” progress to the Scrum Master, the Product Owner, or maybe even a stakeholder.

 - Ticket numbers only: Updates are generic with little or no value to others. (“Yesterday, I worked on X-123.
 Today, I will work on X-129.”)

 - Problem-solving: Discussions are triggered to solve problems, instead of parking those so they can be addressed after the Daily Scrum.

 - Planning meeting: The Development Team hijacks the Daily Scrum to discuss new requirements, to refine user stories, or to have a sort of (sprint) planning meeting